gamemake-eng/ASCIIshapes.py/README.md

-a set of premade shapes made out of
+a set of premade shapes made out of text that is a modle